 Select your connected channel and the events that should trigger the agent (e.g., “New ticket created”, “Message received”).

-Start in Shadow Mode
+Start in Testing Mode

 Step 6: Go Live